gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 ### Generate a passkey

-Once you have an identity you can generate a passkey.
+Once you have an identity, you can generate a passkey.

-**Using the Admin Console**:
+#### Using the Admin Console

 import BindPasskeyToAnIdentity from '../includes/_bind-passkey-to-an-identity-send-an-email-to-user.mdx';